 The first of our “Eight Japanese habits to boost your wellbeing” is find your Ikigai.
 Your what?!
 Don’t worry, in this blogpost, Japan Fan Obanijesu Samuel from Nigeria explains the concept of Ikigai.

 The term Ikigai combines the words “Iki” and “gai” which means “Alive or life” and “Benefit or worth” respectively.
-When these concepts are combined, they signify “something which gives your life meaning and worth.”
+When these two are combined, they signify the concept of ikigai as “something which gives your life meaning and worth.”

 This idea of Ikigai holds that a person’s physical wellbeing is a result of one’s emotional and mental health relationship and having a sense of purpose and meaning in life.
 This Ikigai concept evolved from the study of the health and wellness theory of conventional Japanese medicine.